uilianries/imgui/Links.md

 ### Language bindings

-_NB: those bindings may be more or less maintened, more or less close to the spirit of original API.
+_NB: those bindings may be more or less maintained, more or less close to the spirit of original API.
+People who create language bindings often haven't used the C++ API themselves.
 ImGui was designed for C++ and some of the subtleties may be lost in translation with other languages.
+If your language supports it, I would suggest replicating the function overloading and default parameters used in C++ else the API may be harder to use.
 In doubt, always check the original C++ version first._

 cimgui: thin c-api wrapper for ImGui
 <br>https://github.com/Extrawurst/cimgui